 The public employment service is organized around two bodies: the bipartite body UNEDIC (National Professional Union for Employment in Industry and Trade), which will continue to perform its task of administering the unemployment insurance scheme and organizing the benefits payment system, and the service for jobseekers ("Pôle emploi").

-Pôle emploi brings all employment services under a single body, with a single point of contact for registering, counseling, training, placing and paying benefits to jobseekers.
+Pôle emploi brings all employment services under a single body, with a single point of contact for registering, counseling, and training, placing and paying benefits to jobseekers.

-The daily return-to-work allowance ("Aide au retour à l'emploi"/ ARE) is calculated partly on the basis of a daily reference wage (SJR).
-The reference wage is based on earnings subject to contributions during the 12 calendar months prior to the last day of paid work, up to a limit of 4 times the social security ceiling (€12,872 per month).
+“ARE” rates are calculated partly on the basis of a benchmark daily wage (SJR).
+Since October 1st, 2021, the benchmark wage has been based on gross earnings subject to contributions during the 24 months (36 months for people aged 53 and over) prior to the end of the employment contract.
 It is calculated as follows:

 The daily ARE rate is equal to the highest of the following amounts:

-This amount cannot be below 28.67 € or exceed 75% of the SJR.
+This amount cannot be below €29.56 (amount valid from July 1st, 2021) or exceed 75% of the SJR.